 The Mayor and the Metropolitan then handed him a piece of paper containing only two names: their own.

-In the meantime, every single one of the island’s Jews— elderly, women, men, children— everyone was saved and lived amongst the other residents of the island until the Nazis surrendered a year later.
+In the meantime, every single one of the island’s Jews — elderly, women, men and children — was saved and lived among the other residents of the island until the Nazis surrendered a year later.

 The story is unique in all of Nazi occupied Europe.
 No where else on the European continent did a Jewish community survive The Holocaust, completely intact, without losing a single soul.